 Our process allows for the harvesting of hair from multiple regions of the body.
 This includes chest, stomach, back, etc. hair.
 The combination of this technique with standard graft harvesting expands the scalp donor region.
 The ability to use hair from other regions of the body also adds significantly to the total amount of available donor hair.
 Dr. Ray Woods has found that chest hair grafted to the scalp eventually begins to grow faster and longer than it did when it was on the chest.

 Until recently any donor excision has branded the patient for life with a linear strip scar.
-These results in a potential exposure of the hair restoration procedure to the hair stylist, loved one, or the casual observer if the hair is cut short or lost due to illness or medication such as chemotherapy for cancer.
+These results in potential exposure of the hair restoration procedure to the hairstylist, loved one, or the casual observer if the hair is cut short or lost due to illness or medication such as chemotherapy for cancer.
 While the probability of exposure in the hands of a skilled hair restoration surgeon is unlikely, it can occur.
 In addition, there are those that later in life desire to shave their head.
-In this instance it is impossible to conceal the results of strip excision.
+In this instance, it is impossible to conceal the results of strip excision.
 Other individuals wish they had not had a hair transplant procedure later in life.
-Therefore, it is advisable to offer procedures that allow an individual to conceal their hair restoration attempts later in life especially if the patient is in his early 20s and might have a greater probability of desiring alternative hair styles later in life.
-We have found that younger individuals are more likely to loose more hair as they age and they are more likely to desire alternative hair styles such as a shaved head.
-Furthermore, younger individuals are more likely to wish they had not elected to have hair restoration surgery and therefore, will benefit from effort to conceal there procedure.
+Therefore, it is advisable to offer procedures that allow an individual to conceal their hair restoration attempts later in life especially if the patient is in his early 20s and might have a greater probability of desiring alternative hairstyles later in life.
+We have found that younger individuals are more likely to lose more hair as they age and they are more likely to desire alternative hairstyles such as a shaved head.
+Furthermore, younger individuals are more likely to wish they had not elected to have hair restoration surgery and therefore, will benefit from an effort to conceal their procedure.